 - Avoid “diet thinking.”

 - There are no good foods or bad foods.
-All foods can be part of healthy eating, when eaten in moderation.
+All foods can be part of a healthy eating pattern.

-- You do not need to buy low carb, gluten-free, fat-free, or diet foods.
-These foods are not necessarily lower in calories and are often lacking in essential nutrients —they usually have lots of other added ingredients to replace the carbohydrates or fat.
+- You do not need to buy low carb, gluten-free, fat-free, paleo, keto, or other diet foods.
+These foods are not necessarily lower in calories and are often lacking in essential nutrients —they usually have lots of other added ingredients to replace carbohydrates or fat.

 - Your health and happiness can be hurt by drastic weight loss plans.
 If you have not yet reached your adult height, rapid weight loss could interfere with your growth.
 Instead of trying extreme approaches, focus on making small lifestyle changes that you can stick with for life.
 This approach will leave you feeling healthier and happier in the long run.